Timongcraft/Tgc-System/README.md

 - Show status on join
 - Sound when playername is typed in chat
 - Systemtime in chatmessages [HH:mm]
-- A reboot Command that reboots server in 15Minutes with chat messages and kickmessage
+- A reboot Command that reboots server in 15 Minutes with chat messages and kickmessage
 - A brodcast command
 - A reload command for the plugin
 - And a option to disable the playernames in the multiplayer list to prevent scanning servers for specific players/servers
+- Maintenance system

 # Config (Features)
 - Custom join/quit mesages (toggle, messages)